tamadate/TiO2_collision_rate_NN/README.md

 * [6.
 License](#6-license)
 * [7.
 Reference](#7-reference)
 ## 1. Overview
-This code is utilized to estimate gas phase TiO<sub>2</sub> nanoclusters (less than 3 nm and electrially neutral) collision (or coagulation) rate coeffcient via neural network.
-The code is fully writen by Python3 with a neural network library, PyTorch.
-The training data for the neural network was generated from the molecular dynamics (MD) simulation including Van der Waals and dipole interactions, meaning the trained neural network model is expected reproduce the collision kinetics in molecular level. varying particle diameters, initial particle velocities, and collision parameter.
+This code is designed to estimate the collision (or coagulation) rate coefficient of gas-phase TiO<sub>2</sub> nanoclusters with a diameter less than 3 nm and electrically neutral state, using a neural network implemented in Python 3 with the PyTorch library.
+The neural network model has been trained using data generated from molecular dynamics (MD) simulations that account for both Van der Waals and dipole interactions.
+As a result, the trained neural network model is expected to accurately reproduce the collision kinetics at a molecular level, with variation in particle diameters, initial particle velocities, and collision parameters taken into account.

 ## 2. Requirements
 * [Anaconda](https://www.anaconda.com/)